OlgaHuawei/RFC8345Bis/draft-havel-nmop-simap-yang-00.md

 * optionally, provide the solution for adding the semantics to the model:
   * use list network for potential as well
   * network-id is generated for each potential candidate
-  * additional info needed: type: potential, timestamp, relation to the live network network-id
+  * additional info needed: category (potential), timestamp, relation to the live network network-id
   * relation to historical snapshot may be determined based on the live network-id and timestamp

 {: #REQ-POTENTIAL-YANG-1}